The Insider’s Guide to Anonymous Email

 If you do this, you should be able to remain anonymous while sending or replying to messages on Outlook.

-Can You Send Anonymous Email over Yahoo?
+How to Send an Anonymous Email From Yahoo?

 Finally, let's do a trifecta and answer can you send anonymous email with Yahoo?